PeterWong327/study-guide-notes/algorithms.md

   - A base case is a condition that stops a function from calling itself recursively in an infinite loop.
 We need the base case to prevent Stack Overflow.

 - What exactly is a Stack Overflow?
-  - Stack Overflow is a function is repeatedly called recursively and never reaches a base case to stop the recursive call.
+  - Stack Overflow is a function that is repeatedly called recursively and never reaches a base case to stop the recursive call.
 This will result in too many function calls on the stack, resulting in memory exhaustion.

 - Describe direct and indirect recursion
   - Direct recursion is when a function calls itself.